OliverMaerz/layeriov2/README.md

   -H 'cache-control: no-cache'
 ```

-To receive a list of sharing_id's for the current user (so all selections, all recipients etc.):
+To receive just a list of sharing_id's for the current user:
 ```shell
 curl -X GET \
   http://127.0.0.1:8000/sharings/id \